Kaushik-Yadala/Code-Starters/README.txt

 To Download Racket onto computers for running the files:
   -> First visit the link: https://download.racket-lang.org/
-  -> Click on the blue button that says "racket-8.9-x86_64-win32-cs" ** CAUTION: Please use Google Chrome to download racket** -> After the installer downloads, open it and just follow the instrctions on the installer to download Dr. Racket.
+  -> Click on the blue button that says "racket-8.9-x86_64-win32-cs" ** CAUTION: Please use Google Chrome to download racket.
+Other browsers might have some problems downloading it** -> After the installer downloads, please click on it to run.
+  -> If your windows computer launches a pop-up saying "Windows Protected your PC," don't panic and click on "more info" and click Run anyway.
+THE RACKET INSTALLER THAT WE DOWNLOAD IS PERFECTLY SAFE TO BE DOWNLOADED AND THE POP-UP FROM WINDOWS IS JUST A PRECAUTION FROM THE COMPUTER.
+ -> After that just follow the instructions of the installer.

 To access files and folders necessary for the code starters workshop:
   -> Click on the green button that says code and select download ZIP.